7 Important Human Resources Trends of 2022

 More and more HR departments are replacing repetitive, manual tasks by implementing artificial intelligence (AI) and machine learning (ML) into their current processes.

-Presently, 17% of organizations use some form of AI-based solution in their HR departments.
-This is expected to increase by 30% by 2022.
+In 2020, 17% of organizations use some form of AI-based solution in their HR departments.
+This is expected to have increase by 30% as of this year.

-Searches for “workflow automation” increased 2.5x over the past five years.
+Searches for “workflow automation” increased by 116% over the past 5 years.

 Automation and AI allow HR personnel to spend less time on time-consuming, tedious back-office tasks (such as tracking employee attendance and work performance).